-OFOTED stands for the Office for Oten dends in Education OFOTED is the investor to OFSTED OFSTED stands for the Office for Standards in Education.
+OFSTED OFSTED stands for the Office for Standards in Education.
 OFSTED is the inspectorate for children and learners in England and they oversee the quality of the provision of education and care through inspection and regulation.
 They inspect childcare providers, schools, colleges, children's services, teacher training and youth work.
-PPO Parent Partnership Provides impartial advice and information to parents whose children have special Officer educational needs.
+PPO Parent Partnership Officer Provides impartial advice and information to parents whose children have special educational needs.
 The service offers neutral and factual support on all aspects of the SEN framework to help parents play an active and informed role in their child's education.
-Personalised Personalised learning is about tailoring education to meet individual needs, interests and Learning aptitudes to ensure that every pupil achieves and reaches the highest standards g possible, no matter what their background or circumstances or level of ability Phonics A system of teaching reading and spelling that stresses basic symbol-sound relationships and how this works in decoding words.
-Telationenipe and new this works in decoding words.
-Phonological A child with phonological difficulties finds it hard to select and use the correct sounds Difficulties necessary for speech.
-PD Physical Difficulty There is a wide range of physical disabilities and pupils cover the whole ability range. ,, Some children are able to access the curriculum and learn effectively without additional educational provision.
+Personalised Learning Personalised learning is about tailoring education to meet individual needs, interests and aptitudes to ensure that every pupil achieves and reaches the highest standards possible, no matter what their background or circumstances or level of ability Phonics A system of teaching reading and spelling that stresses basic symbol-sound relationships and how this works in decoding words.
+Phonological Difficulties A child with phonological difficulties finds it hard to select and use the correct sounds necessary for speech.
+PD Physical Difficulty There is a wide range of physical disabilities and pupils cover the whole ability range.
+Some children are able to access the curriculum and learn effectively without additional educational provision.
 They have a disability but do not have a special educational need.
 For others, the impact on their education may be severe.
 In the same way, a medical diagnosis does not necessarily mean that a child has SEN. It depends on the impact the condition has on their educational needs.
 There are a number of medical conditions associated with physical disability which can impact on mobility.
 These include cerebral palsy, heart disease, spina bifida and hydrocephalus, muscular dystrophy.
 Children with physical disabilities may also have sensory impairments, neurological problems or learning difficulties.
 Some children are mobile but have significant fine motor difficulties which require support.
 Physiotherapists Physiotherapists see children who have difficulties with movement (e.g.: walking, kicking a ball).
 The therapist will assess the child's movements and identify what the physical problems are and then devise a treatment plan.

 Pyramid Club Club set up in liaison with the Schools' Psychology Service.
 This is an after school club for very quiet, vulnerable Year 7/8 pupils who need support to grow in confidence, make friends and build trusting relationships with nurturing staff who can support them in school and help them to become more independent.